nxl904/model-inversion-attack/README.md

 This simulation consists of 4 distinct phases and associated code buckets for reference.
 The phases are as follows:

-1. Building a vulnerable AI
+1. Building a vulnerable AI : trains a voice-recognition model
-2. Preparing the attack tool
+2. Preparing the attack tool: sets up an attack by creating a random vector
-3. Running the attack
+3. Running the attack: tweaks that random vector (phase 2) until the model thinks it's User 5
-4. Evaluation and analysis
+4. Evaluation and analysis: checks if the attack worked and compares orginal vs reconstructed features

 # Technologies used